 - Not as shiny as a wax product

-Diamond Shine System Waterless Wash And Wax
+Shine Armor Waterless Wash And Wax

 We’ve tried similar solutions in the past and never had much success with them.
-This product seems to have a higher wax content than those other products despite the thin liquid that comes from the applicator.
+This product seems to have a higher wax content than some other products despite the thin liquid that comes from the applicator.

 - Does a decent job of polishing and waxing

 This is the kind of wax most older riders will be familiar with.

 The slightly viscous goo usually comes in a bottle and can be harder and more time-consuming to apply evenly and buff to a high-gloss shine compared to the other types of wax.
 The durability of this type of wax is incomparable to the other two, however.

 These types of waxes take a little time to get right but give you the best possible finish, offering the longest-lasting protection.